Happy POETRY Tuesday everyone!

 Are you ready to get groovy with your poetry?
 Then, you’re in the right place!
 Pull up a chair, and let’s write some poetry.

-For Colleen’s Weekly Poetry Challenge you can write your poem in one of the three forms defined below:
+You can write your poem in one of the three forms defined below:

 HAIKU in English